asmeurer/blog/posts/lessons-learned-from-working-at-continuum.markdown

   [John Cook](https://twitter.com/JohnDCook) and
   [Bret Victor](https://twitter.com/worrydream).

-- One of the best ways to make heavily shared content is to make it on git (at least if you're an expert).
+- One of the best ways to make heavily shared content is to make it about git (at least if you're an expert).

 - A good optimization algorithm avoids getting caught in local maxima by trying different parts of the search space that initially appear to be worse.
 The same approach should be taken in life.

-And some things that I already knew, but were reiterated:

-- Don't feed the trolls.

-- Avoid object oriented programming when procedural programming will do just fine.

-- SAT solvers solve NP-complete problems in general, but they can be very fast to solve common case problems.
+### Footnotes

 [^*]: These are things that I already knew, but were reiterated.